Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

     4. firebase function Logic :

-        a) on click button Encrypt call the Rest API with type = 'encrypt' it should give the encrypted value
+        a) on click button Encrypt call the Rest API with type = 'encrypt' it should give the encrypted value using HMAC256

         b) on click button Decrypt call the Rest API with type = 'decrypt' it should give the original text what you sent as plain text

 ![](images/image3.png)

 ![](images/image1.png)